Gaza Health Ministry: Methodology

-According to Al Wahaidi, many of the names added to the online form turned out to be inaccurate and were removed from the published updates as a precautionary measure pending a judicial investigation into each one, which had been conducted for every submission since October 2024.
+In April 2025, al-Wahaidi said that many names submitted through the online form had been removed from published updates as a precaution pending judicial investigation.
+He said some were found to have died of natural causes, while others were alive but imprisoned or were missing without sufficient evidence that they had died.
+Until October 2024, names submitted through the form could be added to the published list before undergoing judicial confirmation.
+Since October, submissions had undergone judicial confirmation before publication.
 Gabriel Epstein of The Washington Institute for Near East Policy said there's no reason to think the errors are due to deliberate manipulation to inflate the number of women and children among the casualties as the precautionary removals only slightly reduced the share of women and children in the official list.
 Professor Michael Spagat of research group Action on Armed Violence (AOAV) concurred with this, stating that he did not detect an attempt to mislead by health officials while seeing the changes as "a big clean-up operation".